jeremyKisner/verbose-goggles/basic-algebra/chapterfour/LEARN.md

 What is the slope of the line on the geoboard shown?
 - m = rise/run
     - m = 3 / 4

+# 4.26
+What is the slope of the line on the geoboard shown?